 and industrial technology.

-Energy Communication Council: "A national nonprofit coalition
+Energy Communication Council: (now defunct) "A national nonprofit coalition

 educating the public about safe, economical energy alternatives."